 Note: Exclusive to SmartMove; Income Insights allows you to analyze your tenant’s income to help determine if additional income verification is needed.
 If the Income Insights estimate shows the applicant’s income is close to, or higher than the amount they self-reported to SmartMove, the landlord can feel more confident in skipping additional income verification.

 Whether you choose to qualify or deny an applicant, it's always good to have clear, prompt communication with all of your prospective tenants.
 Once you have found an applicant that is the right fit for your property, reach out to them as soon as possible to let them know that they are approved.
 Hold off on rejecting your second choice applicants until you have confirmation that your first choice is still interested.
 In many cases, you can tell the remaining applicants that you’ve decided to go with a different applicant.

-SmartMove combines the compelling data and analytics of TransUnion to provide you with a quick and reliable tenant screening service which includes a full credit, criminal, eviction, Income Insights report and a ResidentScore and leasing recommendation.
+SmartMove combines the compelling data and analytics of TransUnion to provide you with a quick and reliable tenant screening service which includes a full credit, criminal, eviction, Income Insights report and a ResidentScore.
 Performing a full and thorough tenant screening is a crucial step of the tenant screening process and with SmartMove this task can be completed in a matter of minutes.
 SmartMove tenant screening can help you make more informed screening decisions in less time and find the right fit for your rental property.

 Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
 You are encouraged to consult your legal counsel for advice on your specific business operations and responsibilities under applicable law.
 Trademarks used in this material are the property of their respective owners and no affiliation or endorsement is implied.